itzKshitijaC/Customer-Churn-Analysis/README.md

-# End to end Customer Churn analysis using MySQL
+# Dataset Cleaning and Exploratory Analysis on Customer Churn Dataset

 # Objective 🎯
 To identify the factors contributing to churn.